Young Mr. Lincoln: Background

 The film has as its basis the murder case against William "Duff" Armstrong, which took place in 1858 at the courthouse in Beardstown, Illinois, the only courthouse in which Lincoln practiced law that is still in use.
 Lincoln proved the witness against the accused was lying about being able to see by the light of the Moon, using an almanac.
 Armstrong was acquitted.

+The idea of moving the murder case to a much earlier period of Lincoln's life was anticipated by Edward Eggleston's novel The Graysons in 1888.

 Critical reception

 In a favorable review for The New York Times, Frank Nugent wrote that the film's tableaux of scenes and characters gave the film "the right to be called Americana," and praised Fonda's performance:Henry Fonda's characterization is one of those once-in-a-blue-moon things: a crossroads meeting of nature, art and a smart casting director.
 Nature gave Mr. Fonda long legs and arms, a strong and honest face and a slow smile; the make-up man added a new nose bridge....
-[Fonda's] performance kindles the film, makes it a moving unity, at once gentle and quizzically comic.In an essay that not only discusses the film, but also sheds light on the Soviet view of Lincoln's career and mythos, Russian filmmaker Sergei Eisenstein named Young Mr. Lincoln as the one American film that he most wishes he had made, lauding its "harmony," the "stylized daguerrotype manner" of its photography, and the sympathy and subtlety with which it portrays Lincoln, whom Eisenstein likens to Russian folk hero Ilya Muromets.
+[Fonda's] performance kindles the film, makes it a moving unity, at once gentle and quizzically comic.In an essay that not only discusses the film, but also sheds light on the Soviet view of Lincoln's career and mythos, Russian filmmaker Sergei Eisenstein named Young Mr. Lincoln as the one American film that he most wishes he had made, lauding its "harmony," the "stylized daguerreotype manner" of its photography, and the sympathy and subtlety with which it portrays Lincoln, whom Eisenstein likens to Russian folk hero Ilya Muromets.